Vetting Organizations in

 Chapter

-credibility of nonprofits.
-TERRIFIC resource, helpful to more than
+the credibility of nonprofits.
+TERRIFIC resource, helpful to more

-journalists.
-This is USA-centric, but easily adapted to settings in other
+than journalists.
+This is USA-centric, but easily adapted to

 2010

-achieving the highest levels of nonprofit excellence" & the standards
+levels of nonprofit excellence" & the standards are great

 Also see: